 You’ve most likely heard of or experienced the symptoms of allergies at some point in your life.
 While allergies are not life-threatening in most cases, they are often annoying and debilitating.
 Many allergens are found in the air, and as such, symptoms often involve lungs, nose, and eyes.
 Allergy symptoms include:

 If you suspect that you or a loved one is suffering from allergies, seek professional help.
 The team at Advanced Allergy & Asthma Associates has extensive experience helping their patients get the allergy relief that they seek.

 There are several methods for treating allergies.
 The most straightforward is to avoid the allergen that causes your allergy in the first place.
 However, this can’t always be done, particularly if your allergy is due to pollen or any other commonly occurring substance.

 In cases like these, over the counter or prescription medication is also available to help block the activity of histamine, thus reducing the symptoms of allergies.
 This medication takes the form of pills or nasal sprays.

-A more long-term solution is allergy shots, or immunotherapy.
-With allergy shots, the team at Advanced Allergy & Asthma Associates slowly introduces the allergen into your body over time, conditioning your body to minimize its reaction.
+A more long-term solution is allergen immunotherapy - “allergy shots” or “allergy drops”.
+With allergy shots/drops, the team at Advanced Allergy & Asthma Associates tailors your treatment to help your immune system become tolerant to your allergens.